drwilkins/mattwilkinsbio/content/home/#featured.md

 # Order that this section appears on the page.
 weight: 30

-title: Recent Media Coverage
+title: "Latest Press"
 subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: press
   # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+  count: 1
   # Filter on criteria
   filters:
     author: ""